mikedolan03/myhealthtarget/README.md

 Symptom Hacker
 ================

-[Follow this link to try Symptom Hacker: https://blooming-lake-36867.herokuapp.com/
+Follow this link to try Symptom Hacker: https://blooming-lake-36867.herokuapp.com/

 Summary
 ------------------

-Symptom Hacker helps you figure out what foods are causing you health problems.
+Symptom Hacker helps users figure out what foods are causing their health problems.
 Users log food and symptoms into the app and then the app generates an interactive dashboard displaying food and symptom correlations.

 ![alt text](https://github.com/mikedolan03/myhealthtarget/blob/master/src/components/shgraph.png "Symptom Hacker Dashboard Graph")